 After the area and contents have been disinfected, let the area dry out again.
 Because mold spores are everywhere, it’s vitally important to use an antimicrobial product on surfaces and contents that were affected.
 The antimicrobial product will help prevent future mold growth.

 It’s important to dispose of the damaged property and contents correctly.
 Recycle products appropriately and do not just throw toxic items into the dumpster.

-If the above is simply too much for you to undertake yourself, we have the staff and the know how to handle flooding cleanup.
+If the above is simply too much for you to undertake yourself, we have the staff and the know-how to handle flooding cleanup.
 We’ve been in business since 1991 helping Northeast Wisconsin with all their emergency water removal needs.
-At CCS Property Services we provide water cleanup, dry outs and sanitization.
+At CCS Property Services we provide water cleanup, dry-outs, and sanitization.
 We will work with you on a plan for cleanup and restoration to keep your home a healthy home.
 We are also able to work with your insurance company to help facilitate the water damage restoration needs.
-Call us today at 920.435.2288.
+For 24 Hour Emergency Clean Up – Call the Professionals at CCS Property Service, 920.435.2288.